comeon-group/comeon-gamelove-assignment/README.md

 In this case, we recommend you to make use of dropwizard as a starting point for your application.

-In addition, in order for us to test your solution; make use of an embedded database like h2, Sqlite using a local file database scheme with your working solution.
+In addition, in order for us to test your solution; make use of an embedded database like H2 or Sqlite, using a local file database scheme with your working solution.

-*Note: If you have a Junior profile applying for us, you can submit us the assignment by sending your solution with a mock data source (i.e: a simple in memory data structure) in the service instead of using an SQL based database.*

 We look forward to your solution and appreciate your time applying with us!